Jonathan Joubert

-Jonathan Joubert (born 12 September 1979) is a professional football player who currently plays for F91 Dudelange.
-Born in France, he represented the Luxembourg national team.
+Jonathan Joubert (born 12 September 1979) is a former professional footballer who played goalkeeper.
+Born in France, he played for the Luxembourg national team.

 Club career

-The French-born Joubert started his career at the reserves of local side FC Metz before joining CS Grevenmacher for the 1999/2000 season.
+The French-born Joubert started his career at the reserves of local side Metz before joining CS Grevenmacher for the 1999–2000 season.
 With them, he won the club's first domestic league and cup title in 2003, subsequently achieving the double.

 In 2004, he left Grevenmacher for Dudelange, where he ended up winning eleven league and five cup titles.

 International career

 Joubert made his debut for Luxembourg in a June 2006 friendly match against Portugal and by October 2017 had earned 90 caps, scoring no goals.

 On 3 September 2017, Luxembourg held Joubert's native France to a 0–0 draw, with Joubert himself pulling off a string of saves to keep a clean sheet.
 Joubert's performance was later praised by French manager Didier Deschamps.